joshflores/Tekton-Construction-Tech/README.md

 Task 1: Developed a Contact Form front and middle tier.
 I developed this using C#/.NET for the Web API, SendGrid for user emailing, and React.Js for the front-end.

-Task 2: An integration of Organizations and their company profiles.
+Task 2: An integration of "Content" and respective profiles.
 I developed this C#/.NET for the Web API, Google Maps Api, and React.Js for the front-end.